ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: PRELIMINARIES AND SETUP

-Lemma~\ref{lem:riri-cov} shows that $\E[\XtX] = \O(1) \cdot \I$, while in the i.i.d. setting with identity covariance, one would expect $\E[\XtX/n] = \I$.
-Thus, $\bl{X}$ in our setting is akin to the normalized matrix $\bl{X}/\sqrt{n}$ in the i.i.d. setting.
-Furthermore, $\DtD$ contains the eigenvalues of $\XtX$, and this scaling ensures that $\|\DtD\|_{\op} = \O(1)$ in the setting where entries are i.i.d. draws from some fixed distribution.
-The consequence of this scaling is that in order to maintain the signal to noise ratio, we must have $\bs\beta$ having norm on the order of $\sqrt{n}$.
+\begin{remark} One should think of $\bl{X}$ in our setting as akin to the normalized matrix $\bl{X}/\sqrt{n}$ in the i.i.d. setting.
+This further ensures that $\|\XtX\|_{\op} = \|\DtD\|_{\op} = \O(1)$.
+To maintain the signal to noise ratio under this scaling, $\|\bs\beta\| = \O(\sqrt{n})$ (Assumption~\ref{item:scaling-matrix}); the test set is appropriately scaled through Assumption~\ref{item:scaling}. \end{remark}

-\section{Generalized Cross-Validation}
+\section{GENERALIZED CROSS-VALIDATION}